 We post on the day trip status page whether or not walk-ons are allowed, and at what pick up locations - check here if you missed the deadline but want to come.

-The schedule is available online by the end of November.
+The schedule is available by the end of November.
+Please do not email asking for it; it will be posted when it is ready!

 Registration closes at 6:00 pm on the Wednesday before each trip.